Dynamical Tropicalisation: Complex Tropical Currents

 where the sum runs over all $p$-dimensional cells $\sigma$ of $\cC.$ \end{definition}

 \begin{theorem}[\cite{Babaee}] A weighted complex $\mathcal{C}$ is balanced, if and only if, $\mathscr{T}_{\mathcal{C}}$ is closed. \end{theorem}

 The reminder of this section is devoted to proving the statements that will be useful in later sections.
 The idea of the following technical lemma is extensively used in the proof of Theorem~\ref{thm:closed-balanced} and extremality results in \cites{Babaee,BH}.
-For a measure $\eta$ on the $k$-dimensional compact torus $(S^1)^k$ let us denote by $\widehat{\eta}(\ell_1, \dots, \ell_k)$ its $(\ell_1, \dots, \ell_k)$-th Fourier measure coefficients. \begin{proposition} For a $p$-dimensional affine plane $A$, assume that the current $\sT_A(\eta)$ is given by
+For a measure $\eta$ on the $k$-dimensional compact torus $(S^1)^k$ let us denote by $\widehat{\eta}(\ell_1, \dots, \ell_k)$ its $(\ell_1, \dots, \ell_k)$-th Fourier measure coefficients. \begin{proposition} For a $p$-dimensional affine plane $A$ parallel to a rational linear space, assume that the current $\sT_A(\eta)$ is given by

 for a positive measure $\eta.$ Then, all the Fourier measure coefficients $\widehat{\eta}(\nu),$ for $\nu \in \Z^n,$ can be determined by the action of the current $\sT_{A}(\eta)$ on the $(p,p)$-differential forms of type